-The School District experienced an increase in net position of \$5.5 million.
-The key reason for the change in net position was the increase in revenue related to the COVID-19 funding and impact of changes to the net pension and OPEB liabilities.
+The School District experienced an increase in net position of \$4.5 million.
+The key reason for the change in net position was the impact of the General Fund and the changes to the net pension and OPEB liabilities.

 As discussed above, the net cost shows the financial burden that was placed on the State and the School District's taxpayers by each of these functions.
 Since property taxes for operations and unrestricted state aid constitute the vast majority of district operating revenue sources, the Board of Education and administration must annually evaluate the needs of the School District and balance those needs with state-prescribed available unrestricted resources.